olivhoenen/imas-data-dictionary/README.md

 ###	6. Modify the source, make commits
 -	Be sure you are on the development branch:
--	Run
-        `git checkout feature/IMAS-37-document-the-dd-development-workflow`
+    `git checkout feature/IMAS-123-add-functionality-xyz`
 -	Make changes to the source
--   And commit changes to selected files:
+- Include changes to next commit:
--	Run
+    `git add mynewfile.txt changedfile.txt`
-		`git add README.md`
+		(for this issue: `git add README.md`)
--	Run
-		`git commit -m "add README.md with developement guideline steps"`	# use -m for a short message
+-	Make the commit, provide a one-line message with `-m`, inlude issue key (e.g. IMAS-123) `git commit -m "IMAS-123: introduce functionality xyz"` (for this issue: "add README.md with developement guideline steps"`)
--	Repeat step 5 until all necessary changes are committed (locally)
+-	Repeat this step if needed.

+###	7. Pull the changes from upstream
+- Fetch the changes:
+      `git fetch origin`
+- Merge changes from upstream into your local branch:
+      `git merge origin/feature/IMAS-123-add-functionality-xyz`
+- Or, use the pull command (which is equivalent to the two above):
+      `git pull`

-###	7. Push the changes to upstream
+### 8. Push your changes to upstream
--	Read the Development Guidelines at this point (e.g. clean up your history before pushing)
+- Note: Clean up your history before pushing
 -	Once you are happy, proceed to push the the branch back upstream (after this, you cannot go back and change history)
 -	Be sure you are on the development branch:
--	Run
-		`git checkout feature/IMAS-37-document-the-dd-development-workflow`
+    `git checkout feature/IMAS-123-add-functionality-xyz`
 -   To see what will be done with a push:
 -   Run
         `git push --dry-run origin`
 -   When you agree, run:
         `git push origin`

+### 9. Repeat until feature is developed
+- Repeat steps 6-8, possibly with other authors
+- Until the feature branch is ready to be tested and pulled into release branch.

+### 10. Create a Pull request
+- Once the feature branch is a satisfactory solution to the issue, we want to ask for inclusion to the release branch
+- Update the local release branch
+      `git fetch origin release/#`
+- Rebase the feature branch onto the release branch:
+      `git rebase release/# feature/IMAS-123-add-functionality-xyz`
+- Fix any conflicts that arise, commit and `rebase --continue`
+- Push the branch:
+      `git push origin`
+- Login on git.iter.org, find the DD repository and the feature branch
+- Click Create Pull request:
+      Source: the feature/IMAS-123-add-functionality-xyz branch
+      Destination: the release/# branch
+      Reviewers: add your collaborators that need to approve